-Join Brian Thurston Bralczyk for an in-depth discussion in this video Challenge: Creating a slideshow using dynamic panels, part of UX Design Tools: Axure.
+Join Brian Thurston Bralczyk for an in-depth discussion in this video Challenge: Creating a slideshow using dynamic panels, part of Axure for UX Design.

 …It's time for our next challenge.…In this one you're going to use dynamic panels and interactions to…reproduce the slide show at the top of our About SAMOCA page.…The user should be able to click forward and backward in the slides.…To create that slide show, you're going to need to create a new dynamic panel…and then add multiple states with different…content on each one for the images.…And you'll also need to set up trigger buttons that will…manually move to the next and previous slides by changing states.…